 Enkitoria Community Dispensary Water Project – Kenya

 Oloolaimutia is generally a very impoverished community.
-It is situated in a very remote, rural region of Kenya near the border of Tanzania and southeast border of the Maasai Mara National Reserve.
+It is situated in a very remote, rural region of Kenya near the border of Tanzania and the southeast border of the Maasai Mara National Reserve.

 The main sources of income for people living in Oloolaimutia vary in that the greater portion of the population of 5,000 (consisting mainly of people from the Maasai Tribe) depends on livestock and land ownership as their main source of financial security.
-In contrast to this, most of the people that make up the population of 2,000 (consisting mainly of people from the other tribes of Kenya) living in the town center makes their living from business.
+In contrast to this, most of the people that make up the population of 2,000 (consisting mainly of people from the other tribes of Kenya) living in the town center makes their living from the business.

 Finally, there is a moderate proportion of the population (both Maasai and non-Maasai) that derive their incomes mainly from tourism, as the village of Oloolaimutia is located at a gate of the Maasai Mara National Reserve and receives tourists on a semi-regular basis.

 In Oloolaimutia there is one government office (consisting of two rooms) and one police building located in the town center.
 There is also the Narok County Council Facility located just inside the national reserve near the gate.

 In terms of education, there are two schools, a public school and the recently constructed primary school, Mara Shiners Academy.